arturogonzalezm/archivebox-wordpress-automation/README.md

 - wget (if installed)
 - SingleFile (for sites that specify it)

-**Note:** The readability extractor is disabled by default due to JSON parsing issues.
-The tool automatically handles this by removing the `--without-readability` flag (which is not supported by the current version of ArchiveBox) while still ensuring the readability extractor is not used.
+**Note:** The readability, mercury/postlight, and htmltotext extractors are disabled by default to avoid common parsing failures (e.g., JSON errors, "Extractor failed: Mercury was not able to get article text from the URL", and "htmltotext could not find HTML to parse").
+The tool automatically removes legacy `--without-readability` and `--without-mercury` CLI flags (not supported in newer ArchiveBox) while setting the appropriate options in ArchiveBox.conf to keep these extractors off.

 ### Initial Setup